 Over 50% of Your Staff Will Not Speak Up for Patient Safety: Six ThingsYou Must Do To Fix This

-A few years ago LifeWings was conducting a site assessment for a large, very well-run hospital in the mid-west.
-One of my colleagues watched as a physician, dressed in his street clothes, flew into a patient’s OR holding room to discuss that morning’s surgical procedure.
+To help improve their patient safety and create alignment with the National Patient Safety Goals, I conducted a site assessment for a large, very well-run hospital in the mid-west.
+I watched as a physician, dressed in his street clothes, flew into a patient’s OR holding room to discuss that morning’s surgical procedure.

 He was completely oblivious to, or totally disregarded, the large and easily seen warning signs indicating the patient was under isolation procedures for infection precautions.